Shopify/cli/packages/cli/README.md

   -l, --latest             Downloads the latest release of the `clone-url` -u, --clone-url=<value>  [default: https://github.com/Shopify/dawn.git] The Git URL to clone from.
 Defaults to
-                           Shopify's example theme, Dawn: https://github.com/Shopify/dawn.git --no-color               Disable color output.
+                           Shopify's example theme, Dawn: https://github.com/Shopify/dawn.git
+      --no-color           Disable color output.
-  --path=<value>           [default: .]
-The path to your theme directory.
+      --path=<value>       The path to your theme directory.
       --verbose            Increase the verbosity of the logs.

 DESCRIPTION
   Clones a Git repository to use as a starting point for building a new theme.